Back to News & Insights

 A clear message from Detroit was that no company can commercialize autonomy in isolation.
 The industry has moved beyond technology demos to deeply integrated, factory-ready programs built for scale, where truck makers own the full vehicle solution and partner with AI companies like Plus for the autonomy software.

-In a separate panel discussion, PlusAI’s Amisha Vadalia, VP of Operations and Program Management, emphasized how we expect our OEM-led integration strategy to enable us to scale quickly, safely, and efficiently.
+In a separate panel discussion, PlusAI’s Amisha Vadalia, VP of Operations and Program Management, emphasized how their OEM-led integration strategy is expected to enable scaling quickly, safely, and efficiently.
 With partners such as TRATON GROUP’s International, Scania, and MAN, alongside IVECO and Hyundai, PlusAI’s SuperDrive™ virtual driver software is being integrated directly into next-generation truck platforms.

 This deep integration approach was also echoed by speakers from other major players such as Lyft and Magna, who spoke about the need to connect hardware, software, and operational systems early rather than bolt on autonomy later.